unbit/uwsgi-docs/Caching.rst

 set it to 1, to enable bitmap mode

-Accessing the cache from your application using the cache api
+Accessing the cache from your applications using the cache api
 *************************************************************

 You can obviously access the various cache in your instance (or the one on remote instances) using the cache api.